PC & Peripheral Points|Routing Cashback on the High-Price Machine + Sale Combining

 Laptops, desktops, monitors, keyboards, mice — PCs and PC peripherals — run well over a hundred thousand yen for the machine alone, and a gaming or creator-grade high-spec rig can reach several hundred thousand: among the highest unit prices of any points category.
 And many people buy from the manufacturer's direct store or via BTO (build-to-order), so routing that large amount through the point site makes the cashback in a different league from other categories.
 It's one of the purchases where "don't forget to route" carries the greatest value.

-This article organizes PC and peripheral points in the flow of "routing the manufacturer-direct or retailer online store," "capturing more on the high-price machine via routing," "consolidating bulk peripheral purchases," "paying high amounts with a cashback method," and "combining with the manufacturer's sale and coupons."
+This article organizes PC and peripheral points in the flow of "routing the manufacturer-direct or retailer online store," "capturing more on the high-price machine via routing," "choosing by purchase type," "consolidating bulk peripheral purchases," "paying high amounts with a cashback method," and "combining with the manufacturer's sale and coupons."
 But the real win is choosing the one machine with the spec that fits your use.
 Deciding by cashback size and buying a PC that doesn't fit your use is backwards.
 See also the electronics-retailer guide and app-game guide.

 Where the Cashback Comes From — Think by How You Buy